On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Equivalent Formulations and Existing Techniques

 \subsubsection{The Rockafellar-Uryasev formulation}

-Using the Rockafellar-Uryasev \cite{rockafellar1999cvar} formula for the superquantile, the projection problem \eqref{eq:maxksum_projection} for $x^0\in\R^n$ can be cast as a convex quadratic program (QP) subject to linear constraints with $n+1$ auxiliary variables:
+Using the Rockafellar-Uryasev \cite{rockafellar1999cvar} variational form of the superquantile, the projection problem \eqref{eq:maxksum_projection} for $x^0\in\R^n$ can be cast as a convex quadratic program (QP) subject to linear constraints with $n+1$ auxiliary variables:

 The introduction of $t$ and $z$ destroys strong convexity of the original problem.
 Nonetheless, the interior-point method can be used to obtain a solution in polynomial time.
 As an alternative, problem \eqref{eq:maxksum_projection_RU} can be solved via the solution method of the linear complementarity problem (LCP) \cite{guler1995generalized,cottle2009lcp}.
-However, neither the LCP formulation of \eqref{eq:maxksum_projection_RU} nor the LCP formulation of its QP dual have any apparent matrix structure beyond that of a monotone LCP formulation of a general convex QP.